sensel/morph-docs/docs/morph.md

 Use to power device on/off and put in Bluetooth pairing mode.

 * Press to turn on
-* Hold for a few seconds to put in pairing mode (blue LED)
+* Hold for a few seconds to put in pairing mode (blue pulsing LED)
 * Hold for a few seconds to turn off (wait for red LED to go off)
 * Double click to disconnect from current device and put Morph in pairing mode